XingFramework/xing-book/a_readable_get_resource.md

 With that file written, we should be able to run our spec and get a clean failure complaining about the route:

     $ rspec spec/requests/project_get_spec.rb
+    Failures:

+    1) GET /project returned JSON is correctly formatted Failure/Error: json_get resource_url
+     ActionController::RoutingError:
+       No route matches [GET] "/project/1"

+Exactly what we expect.
+The app can't serve our request because Rails doesn't know how to route it.

+## Route and Controller

+Add this line to backend/config/routes.rb:

+    ```resources :projects, :only => :show```

+And create this controller file:

+##### backend/app/controllers/projects.rb

+    class ProjectsController < ApplicationController

+      # GET /projects/{id}
+      def show
+        project = Project.find(params[:id])
+        render :json => ProjectSerializer.new(project)
+      end

+    end

+NOTE to Rails users: That's typically all there is to an action in a Xing controller.
+If you're using user-based authorization, you might have one more line to ensure the current user is permitted to see this resource.
+But that's all.
+In Xing, the controller exists only to find the database row(s) necessary and pass them to a Serializer for output.
+(Or on write actions, a Mapper is used instead of a serializer) No logic goes there.
+As a result, we don't usually even bother to test controllers in a Xing project ... there's no point!

+With these two written, our request spec will get further before failing:

 ## Serializer